v-analyzer/v-analyzer/ALPHA_TEST.md

    After the indexing is over, you will notice that the code is highlighted a little differently, and go to the definition and other functions will also start to work.
-5. If for some reason the analyzer didn't turn on, report it and try to run the command `spavn-analyzer: Restart` using the command palette.
+5. If for some reason the analyzer didn't turn on, report it and try to run the command `v-analyzer: Restart` using the command palette.

 ### Bug reports

 If while the analyzer is running, it suddenly crashes, or some other error occurs, then please report it in the discord channel (preferred) or in an issue.
-Attach the logs you can find in the `~/.config/spavn-analyzer/logs` folder.
+Attach the logs you can find in the `~/.config/v-analyzer/logs` folder.

 If auto-completion, go to definition or some other function doesn't work in some place, then report it in the discord channel by attaching a link to the project (if it is an open source)